eclipse-embed-cdt/web-jekyll/pages/eclipse/workspace/preferences.md

 ## Code formatter

 Eclipse CDT has a very useful feature allowing to automatically reformat a piece of code to comply to a given style.
-The recommended style is GNU.
+The recommended style is GNU, but you are free to choose or even design your own style.

 To set it:

 - go to the _Eclipse_ menu → **(Window →) Preferences** → **C/C++** → **Code Style** → **Formatter**
 - in the **Active profile:** field, select **GNU [built-in]**

 ![Preferences Formatter]({{ site.baseurl }}/assets/images/2014/06/PreferencesFormatter1.png)

 Except very special company policies, it is generally recommended to NOT change the individual formatter style, and to apply the GNU format to all source files in a project before committing to the repository.

 However, there is one detail that need to be changed, and this is the tab processing policy.

 For this, click the **Edit...** button.

 ![Change the tab policy to use spaces only]({{ site.baseurl }}/assets/images/2014/06/Style_GNU_with_spacs.png)

 Change the tab policy to **Spaces only**, and the **indentation** and **tab size** to 2.

 Since these changes were applied to a built in style, it is not possible to save the settings directly, but it is very easy to create a new profile name (for example **GNU with spaces**), and possibly export it for archiving.

 When done, click the **OK** button twice.